hermanwongkm/AlgoPratice/readme.md

 1.Use   int mid = start + (end - start)/2;  to avoid overflow
 2. only do mid + 1 and mid -1, if you are searching for a value, as you will have that checking if mid is the value condition.
 Thus, only remove this value when you are definitely sure.
 E.g. refer to search for minimum value.

-**Interval Methods**
-1. Sort the array and use the earliest time greedily to fit the most number of interval.
-2. Sort the arrays, then simply count how many people enter or left based on start time < next end time.
-3. Sort the array by start time, if the next start time is within the current end time, it overlaps.

 **Others**